Deniskerec/pulsar_clickhouse/data_ingestion_performance_testing/README.md

 ### Kafka Connector Approach (Using Pulsar with Kafka Compatibility)

     Apache Pulsar --> Kafka --> Kafka Connector --> ClickHouse

+As a buffer we can use RabbitMQ, Kafka, Pulsar, NATS...

 Here, Apache Pulsar feeds data into Kafka, acting as a buffer and providing additional scalability and fault tolerance.
 The Kafka connector then streams this data into ClickHouse.
 This method is beneficial for handling high-volume data streams and adds a layer of resilience to the architecture.